payhota/pjtatlow.github.io/python_labs/lab2.md

 they can only contain letters, numbers, and underscores, and they are case sensitive (`NAME` is not the same as `name` or `Name`).
 It is very important to make sure your variable names make sense, so when you read your code later you know what is supposed to be stored in that variable.
 Variables are given values by putting the variable name on the left, an `=` sign in the middle, and it's value on the right, like this:
 `variable = "value"`.
-The value can be any of the data types mentioned above, or another variable.
+The value can be any of the data types mentioned above, another variable, or an expression that gives you a value.
 Lets see some examples.

 {% highlight python linenos %}
 # Here we create a variable called my_name and assign it a string value